 Charitable groups can have flexible membership rules, because changes to membership do not affect the way the trustees run the organisation.
 Incorporated societies need more specific rules for appointing or changing trustees.
 The group has to decide what these rules are, and include them in the trust deed.

-Who is your group accountable to?
+Who will your group be accountable to?

-If your group is accountable to a wide number of people, it may be better to have a broad membership-based legal structure, such as an incorporated society.
+If your group will be accountable to a wide number of people, it may be better to have a broad membership-based legal structure, such as an incorporated society.
 Trusts and charitable trust boards that are based on a trust aren’t accountable to a membership in the same way as the managing group of an incorporated society.

-Who makes important decisions?
+Who do you want to make important decisions?

 How much money or property will your group have?

 If your group has or may potentially have substantial money or property, a trust may be an appropriate way to manage and use it, particularly if you want to keep decision-making within a small number of people.